rancher/docs/content/k3s/latest/en/configuration/_index.md

 Node Labels and Taints
 ----------------------

-K3s agents can be configured with options `--node-label` and `--node-taint` which adds set of Labels and Taints to kubelet, the two options only adds labels/taints at registration time, so they can only be added once and not changed after that, an example of options to add new label is:
+K3s agents can be configured with the options `--node-label` and `--node-taint` which adds a label and taint to the kubelet.
+The two options only add labels and/or taints at registration time, so they can only be added once and not changed after that again by running K3s again.
+If you want to change node labels and taints after node registration you should use `kubectl`.
+Below is an example showing how to add labels and a taint:
 ```
      --node-label foo=bar \
      --node-label hello=world \